secretlint/secretlint/README.md

 In our experience, linting tools that report various errors by default is difficult to use.
 Opt-in approach help to introduce Secretlint increasing.

+It will help to reduce false-positive by configuration.

 ### Rule as Documentation

 We think a rule as a documentation.
 So, Each rule should have reasonable documentation.

 We need to describe why this file is error.
+A rule that has not documentation, It is just a opinionated.

-It lead to reduce false-positive error.
+Describe the reason of error and then it will lead to reduce false-positive error.

 Also, Secretlint CLI support hyperlink in Terminal.
 It means that you can jump to rule documentation from lint error message directly.